GninninwokyOuattara/gatsby-bootcamp/src/posts/gatsby.md

 date: "2020-01-07"
 ---

-I just start a new bootcamp
+I just start a new Gatsby bootcamp

 ## Topics Covered